cloudmesh-community/hid-sp18-709/PXE_Project/draft.md

 test

-test again
+test again a a
 ****
 o: This is just a draft, and contains segents that I have not written, and it is my intention to quote them, referencing appropiately.
-o: This file is also missing the bibliography and references
+o: This file is also missing the bibliography (bibtex) and references
 ****
 # PXE and RPI
 Using PXE to deploy Image to RPI3
 According to the official documentationfor [Raspberry Pi](https://github.com/raspberrypi/documentation), [PXE Servers](http://www.pix.net/software/pxeboot/), and even though partially unrelated, the use of PXE servers to install [Sun Fire X2270](https://docs.oracle.com/cd/E19902-01/html/821-1367/pxeconfig.html), the most suited process  would follow four main stages:

 1. [Installation and configuration of the PXE server](#pxe-server)
 2. [Preparation of the model endpoint](#model-endpoint)
 3. [Capturing and storing the image -also known as Imaging-](#capture)